How to detect and prevent mortgage fraud

 Mortgage fraud attempts surged by more than one-third between 2022–2023, leaving mortgage originators and brokers more vulnerable to mortgage lender fraud.

 Worse yet, the shift to digital interactions has made home loan underwriting much more challenging.
 Anyone with a computer can easily edit PDFs of bank statements or other documents in a way that can be hard to detect with the naked eye.
-And if those amateurish attempts don’t work, there are plenty of online template farms that provide much higher quality, pre-made, editable document templates of any document needed for mortgage fraud.

 In our document fraud webinar, Jan Syrinek, Resistant AI’s Head of Product, highlighted how fraudulent tools are available to the public–especially with new generative AI capabilities.